stashed/docs/docs/guides/latest/platforms/aks.md

   - [BackupSession](/docs/concepts/crds/backupsession.md/)
   - [RestoreSession](/docs/concepts/crds/restoresession.md/)
   - [Repository](/docs/concepts/crds/repository.md/)
-- You will need a [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.
+- You will need access to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.

 To keep everything isolated, we are going to use a separate namespace called `demo` throughout this tutorial.